 As more of us are getting vaccinated and some restrictions are being lifted or eased, some people are feeling concerned about “life returning to normal.”
 Will visiting friends and family put them at risk?
 Is it safe to return to pre-COVID activities?
 What will my workplace be like after COVID?
 These concerns may contribute to you feeling anxious, afraid, easily frustrated, or angry.

 Recommendations for fully vaccinated people are updated as new information is made available.
-We do know that COVID-19 vaccines are effective at preventing severe COVID-19 disease and that other prevention steps help stop the spread of COVID-19 even more.
+We know that COVID-19 vaccines are effective at preventing severe COVID-19 disease and that other prevention steps help stop the spread of COVID-19 even more.
 If you are fully vaccinated, you can start doing many things that you had stopped doing because of the pandemic, like visiting your grandchildren or hugging your best friend.

 When choosing safer activities, consider how COVID-19 is spreading in your community, the number of people taking part in the activity, and the location of the activity.
-Outdoor visits and activities are safer than indoor activities, and fully vaccinated people can participate in some indoor events safely, without much risk.
+Outdoor visits and activities are safer than indoor activities, and fully vaccinated people can safely participate in some indoor events, without much risk.
 If you have not yet been fully vaccinated, you should continue to protect yourself and others by following public health recommendations that help stop the spread including wearing a mask, avoiding crowds, and washing your hands often.
 To maximize protection from the Delta variant and prevent possibly spreading it to others, wear a mask indoors in public if you are in an area of substantial or high transmission.

 - Fully vaccinated means 2 weeks or more have passed since getting the second dose of a two-dose vaccine (e.g.,Pfizer-BioNTech or Moderna vaccine), or 2 weeks or more have passed since getting 1 dose of a single-dose vaccine (Johnson & Johnson/Janssen).
 This also applies to COVID-19 vaccines that have been authorized for emergency use by the World Health Organization (e.g., AstraZeneca/Oxford).